qaushqestaj/piggame/README.md

 There is an image that shows all game functions.

-Languages used: HTML, CSS and JavaScript.
+Languages used: HTML, CSS, and JavaScript.